Agana Sailing Itinerary

 Things to do

-Discovering great food in waterfront restaurants, sipping cocktails in bars, climbing the hill above the town quay to see the lavander labyrinth, or getting to know local legends about dragons while visiting the Dragons Eye lake next to the marina are all good ideas to pass the afternoon or evening.
-Renting bikes or scooter and going for a little longer ride can also delight and entice you.
+Discovering great food in waterfront restaurants, sipping cocktails in bars, climbing the hill above the town quay to see the lavender labyrinth, or getting to know local legends about dragons while visiting the Dragons Eye lake next to the marina are all good ideas to pass the afternoon or evening.
+Renting bikes or scooters and going for a longer ride can also be a worthwhile adventure.

 Facilities